cozees/cook/spec/language.md

     ")"
 ```

-String interpolation or string literal can done using dollar sign within the string.
-Unlike other language that feature string interpolation, Cook allow string interpolation on any form of string declaration, so exclude it you've to use string escape \ backslash.
+String interpolation can declare using dollar sign within the string.
+Unlike other language, Cook allow string interpolation on any form of string declaration, so to escape it you've to use string escape \ backslash before the dollar sign.

 ```cook
 // B result with "Simple text 123 with escape $A"